Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - At that point I was somewhat hitting a wall.
-- I was frustrated, it all looked so good, but again and again bugs forced me to abandon my previous ideas. >> After a couple of days, filled with the fruitless endevor of, saving a sunken ship, I finally realized:
+- I was frustrated, it all looked so good, but again and again bugs forced me to abandon my previous ideas. >> After a couple of days, filled with the fruitless endeavor of, saving a sunken ship, I finally realized:
 - Yes, there is no better way of solving this problem >>
 ---